 it’s time to develop metrics and key performance indicators (KPIs) to monitor the performance of your compensation program.
 There are a variety of pertinent metrics such as compa-ratio, market ratio, average compensation per employee, and many others.
 The key is to understand what data is important to your organization so that you can effectively track and develop metrics and steer your pay practices in the right direction.

 P&N helps clients of all sizes and industries develop, maintain, and improve their compensation programs as part of a total rewards strategy.
-This article series and our upcoming webinar are designed to help you start thinking about the quality and effectiveness of your organization’s compensation program.
+This article series and the accompanying webinar are designed to help you start thinking about the quality and effectiveness of your organization’s compensation program.

-On September 22, 2020, our HR consulting team will host a free webinar to discuss many of the topics above in greater detail, and to provide further insight into the critical components in a comprehensive total rewards program, such as benefits planning.
+Our HR consulting team hosted a free webinar to discuss many of the topics above in greater detail, and to provide further insight into the critical components in a comprehensive total rewards program, such as benefits planning.

 If you have any questions about this article or need help creating a total rewards strategy, contact our team to begin a discussion.